Microphone: Types, Characteristics, and Uses

 Why 94dB is used for microphone calibration?

 94 dB is used for microphone calibration because it corresponds to a sound pressure level of 1 Pascal, which is a convenient reference point.
 This standard reference level provides a consistent and easily replicable baseline for measuring and comparing microphone sensitivity.
 Calibrating microphones at 94 dB ensures that their sensitivity ratings are standardized, allowing for accurate and reliable performance across various applications.
 By using this reference level, manufacturers and users can ensure that microphones produce a consistent output when exposed to a known sound pressure, facilitating precise sound measurements and maintaining uniformity in audio equipment testing and calibration.
+In practice, calibrators with a level of 114 dB are also used for calibration, especially when the acoustic background noise is high.

 Why is periodic recalibration necessary for sound level meters with microphones?